LadipoOluwaseun/ECE434/HW2/Readme_HW2.txt

 2. The pierod is 200 ms
 3. This is about half as fast as the expected although is is faster than the shell script
 4. Python has less software overhead than the shell scrpit
-5. This is usinf around 2% of the CPU
+5. This is using around 2% of the CPU
 6. See Table
 7. The pierod is actually quite stable while very fast
 8. This does make the pierod a bit more unstable